Posted 1st June 2015 in Content

 I have a Spanish friend who shoots and edits videos.
 He works for a UK-based company from his office in Spain, but he often flies to the North East to shoot new footage to work with.

-When I found out my friend (Dani Fernandez at Green Siren) was flying over recently, I asked him if he would have any spare time to shoot a 30 second video of me for my homepage.
+When I found out he was flying over recently, I asked him if he might have any spare time to shoot a 30 second video of me for my homepage.
 Luckily he did!

 So 30 seconds isn’t long, is it.
 How difficult can it be to prepare for a 30 second video?
 Actually, when you think about it, that’s a pretty tight time-frame to communicate everything you need to say!